jeeberhardt/mobius/README.md

 ```

-Once acquisition function / surrogate model are defined and the parameters set in the YAML
+Once acquisition functions / surrogate models are defined and the parameters set in the YAML
 configuration file, we can initiate the multi-objective problem we are optimising for and the planner method.
 ```python
 problem = MOOProblem(acqs)